 This course examines the fundamental laws of chemistry and atomic structure, with an emphasis on chemical calculations and quantitative relationships.
 Lecture Hours: 39.
 Laboratory Hours: 39.
 Prerequisite(s): MTH 099 with a grade of "C" or better, an acceptable mathematics placement test score or permission of the department head.
 Laboratory Fee: \$30.
-Usually offered in the fall and spring.
+Usually offered in the fall, spring and summer.